CONFERENCE PROGRAMME & SPEAKER LINE-UP

 Dipl.-Ing.
 Jasmin Bauer has studied environmental engineering at the Bauhaus-Universität Weimar.
 She was part of a team, which contributed to the development and realisation of an environmental management plan for a Thai city.
 The focus was on the different material flows in the field of supply and disposal.
 Amongst others, Jasmin Bauer was responsible for the survey of the waste collection, the analysing of the composting process and the conception of a new composting plant.

 Since 2013 her work focussed on the recycling of bio-based materials.
-Currently she is responsible for the coordination of a research alliance “Sustainable recycling strategies for products and wastes from biobased plastics” and for the research of bio-based plastics in the post-consumer recycling stream.
+In the research alliance “Sustainable recycling strategies for products and wastes from biobased plastics” she was responsible for the coordination of the network and for the research of bio-based plastics in the post-consumer recycling stream.
 The work includes i.a. the planning, realisation and evaluation/assessment of laboratory and large-scale recycling tests.

 Corbus, Stefan | Account Manager | Kuraray